Resources

 Contributor Resources

-The GO features resources, toolkits and guidelines from a range of Governments, NGOs, partners and service providers.
+The GO collates resources, toolkits and guidelines from a range of Governments, NGOs, partners and service providers.

-If you have resources that you would like the GO to include on our portal, please contact us at info@genderequalitysort.org or complete the following form.
+If you have a resource you would like us to share please contact us at info@genderequalitysport.org

 Tackling Abuse in Sport the Right Way: New Guidance on Establishing Effective Safe Sport Entities